melonTree68/melontree68.github.io/_drafts/least-squares.md

 For our problem, some abstraction makes the picture clearer, and allows for further and more intriguing applications beyond solving linear equations.

+### Inner Product Spaces

-> For most the time (almost always), you can think of a finite-dimensional inner product space as $\F^n$ with the Euclidean inner product.
+> For most of the time (almost always), you can think of a finite-dimensional inner product space as $\F^n$ with the Euclidean inner product.
 Doing so removes unnecessary complication and simplifies your thoughts.
 {: .prompt-tip}

-### Inner Product Spaces

 Let $\F$ denote $\R$ or $\C$.
 An inner product space is a vector space $V$ over $\F$ along with a function (called inner product) $\inp\cdot\cdot:V\times V\to\F$ that satisfies the following axioms.
 1. Positivity: $\forall v\in V,\inp vv\geq0$.